mikebrady/shairport-sync-for-openwrt/README.md

 Download the ShairPort OpenWrt package from https://github.com/mikebrady/shairport.
-Copy the folder `shairport-master` to `~/openwrt/audio/packages` and ensure it is renamed to `shairport`.
+Copy the folder to `~/openwrt/audio/packages`.

 `cd` to `~/openwrt/audio/` if necessary.

 Perform the command `./scripts/feeds install libavahi alsa-lib alsa-utils htop`.
 Note that while alsa-utils and htop are both useful, they are not needed for shairport to work.

-Enter the command `make menuconfig` and make the follwoing selections:
+Enter the command `make menuconfig` and make the following selections:

 select `Sound > shairport`;
 select `Network Modules > Sound Support > kmod-sound-core` and `kmod-usb-audio`;